Alfresco/alfresco-ng2-components/docs/content-services/node-share.directive.md

     http://localhost:8080/myrouteForShareFile/NEW_GENERATED_SHAREID

-To use this,ou will need to implement some code that gets the `NEW_GENERATED_SHAREID` with the router and passes it to a [Viewer component](../core/viewer.component.md):
+To use this, you will need to implement some code that gets the `NEW_GENERATED_SHAREID` with the router and passes it to a [Viewer component](../core/viewer.component.md):

 ```html